junwatu/grid-sound-ambient/blogs/README.md

 ### 5. Open the application

-Open the application in your browser at [http://localhost:3000](http://localhost:3000) or any address that `WEB_URL` set to.
+Open the application in your browser at [http://localhost:3000](http://localhost:3000) or any address that `WEB_URL` is set to.
 You also need to allow the browser to access your microphone.

 ![app screenshot](images/app-sc-1.png)